evisat/gamifylanguagelearning/README.md

 ## To do

-1. Dragging/Drawing the chain inside the letter cutout
+1. putting the different strokes of a character onto multiple layers
-2. Investigate layers in paper.js
+2. logic to check if a certain stroke has been drawn correctly